 The speed at which the technology is transferred to allow full Indian domestic assembly is part of the negotiations, he Trappier said.
 The first 18 units will be built in France, with the 19th to be assembled in India.

 French industry will continue to build the subsystems, which will be shipped for assembly in Bangalore, he said.
 Over time the manufacture, including the active electronically scanned array (AESA) radar, will be "phased" over to Indian partners.
 The timetable is part of the negotiations.

 Trappier said he was not worried about the Russian push to sell the Suhkoi Su-30 to India.
 "The Russians are worried about the Rafale," he said.

-On the Indian agreement to study with Sukhoi a fifth-generation Su-35S, it is unclear what that entails as fifth-generation is a US classification, he said.
+On the Indian agreement to study with Sukhoi a fifth-generation Su-35S, he said it is unclear what that entailsed as fifth-generation is a US classification, he said.